FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 real elements by substituting some properties and inserting them to the view elements tree.
 Note that HTML 5.2 has introduced `template` tag.

+A view client is a tree of document object.
+You can define multiple view clients for one activity.
+But at the same time, only one view client can be kept active.

 For example, to define a UI, which contains many general elements, we use the HVML tag `view`: